 It must be emphasized that this is a very select group of patients.
-The fact that these patients were cared for at Rancho indicates that their disease was more often of severe magnitude, of prolonged duration, and usually not amenable to out-patient management.
+The fact that these patients were cared for at Rancho Los Amigos Hospital indicates that their disease was most often of severe magnitude, of prolonged duration, and usually not amenable to out-patient management.
 Furthermore, an artificial selection occurred, in that most data was recorded during in-patient treatment, which eliminated some patients that were in remission or lost to follow-up.